The Poet X: Style

+Cultural significance

+The novel is significant for its representation of Afro-Latina identity and Dominican culture in young adult literature.
+Acevedo's work highlights experiences often underrepresented in mainstream narratives.
+According to Latino USA, Acevedo's work centers voices that are often marginalized and highlights lived experiences of Afro-Latina women.
+As she also mentions in her other book "With the Fire on High" she makes the protagonist a pregnant high school senior from Harlem, because she wants her readers who are young Afro-Latina women to be identified in her characters.
+Through Xiomara's story the novel explores the intersection of race, gender, culture, and religious expectations, contributing to broader discussions about identity and what it means to be Dominican.

 Reception and awards

 The Poet X was well reviewed, receiving starred reviews from The Horn Book Magazine, Kirkus Reviews, Publishers Weekly, Shelf Awareness, and School Library Journal, as well as positive reviews from Booklist, the Bulletin of the Center for Children’s Books, and The New York Times.

 The audiobook received a starred review from Booklist.
 It was the fourth most ordered book at the New York Public Library in 2018.

 In 2018, Kirkus Reviews named The Poet X one of the best young adult books of the year.